adityatelange/hugo_enc/README.md

 - Do remember to keep the source code of your encrypted posts private.
 Never push your blog directory into a public repository.

 - Every time when you generate your site, you should run `hugo_encryptor` again to encrypt the posts which you want to be protected.
-If you are worried about you will forgot that, it's a good idea to use a shell script to take the place of  `hugo` ,such as below:
+If you are worried about you will forget that, it's a good idea to use a shell script to take the place of `hugo`,such as below:

     ```bash
     #!/bin/bash